jaganiravi96/Budgety/README.md

 			Features
 ------------------------------------------------------------------

-Have used HTML string placeholder, event and math function & DOM in javascirpt
+Have used HTML string placeholder, event & math function and DOM in javascirpt.

+Code has been divided with 3 controller as BudgetController, UI Controller and global app controller.

+JavaScript Used as:
+JavaScript Constructor Functions
+JavaScript Prototypal Inheritance
+JavaScript HTML/CSS Manipulation
+JavaScript DOM Manipulation

 ------------------------------------------------------------------
 			Functionalities